IbratDO/tashkent_roads_map/README.md

 # tashkent_roads_map
 Tashkent roads polygon
+This project is made in the Geospatial Data Analysis sphere during my internship.

 This html file is the result of the private project.
 In this html, you can see 3 categorized roads:
 - Tashkent halqa yo'llari